3.3.4 Review of entitlement approaching the end of the second entitlement period

 Administrative determinations can be made where it is not necessary or practicable for an IIA to assess a worker’s impairment (s167C).
 An administrative determination is an ongoing eligibility determination and only relevant to the worker’s entitlement to weekly payments after the expiry of the second entitlement period.

-The Agent or Self-Insurer should only make an administrative determination of a worker’s WPI regarding physical injuries if either of the following apply:
+The Agent or Self-Insurer should only make an administrative determination of a worker’s WPI regarding physical injuries if any of the following apply:

 -

-the worker's degree of impairment for physical injuries has been estimated at 27% or more and is likely to be permanent; or
+the worker's degree of impairment for physical injuries has been estimated at 27% or more and is likely to be the case permanently; or

 -